Interior Design Trends of the Past, Present and Future

 Let’s get started with the 1960’s

 Most homes in the 1960s were furnished with a range of furniture from earlier periods.
 It was the first time young Brits and most likely everyone in the world didn’t have to complete compulsory military service.
 They felt free to be bold and explore culture, designs and lifestyles.
-It was out with the old and in with the new for many homeowners who had newfound freedom and this reflected in their choice of groovy yet out of world ornaments.
+It was out with the old and in with the new for many homeowners who had newfound freedom and this was reflected in their choice of groovy yet out of world ornaments.

 Speaking of groovy, the 1960s was seen as a cultural boom which created freedom and sub cultural divides between youngsters which really kick started in the late 50’s into the 60’s between the ‘Mods’ and ‘Rockers’.
 Such subcultural movements driven by musical preferences helped provide direction to tastes in both the world of fashion, interior design and other cultural changes in future years to come.
 The mid-60’s onwards can be summed up with one word - Hippie.
 With the peace and love movement came experimentation and exploration, especially inside the home.

-Despite all this, this was also the decade of the ‘space age’ where man first landed on the moon and perhaps this also influenced the shape of the seats and bean bags with its unusual shape much like what the astronauts sat on their way to space.
+Despite all this, this was also the decade of the ‘space age’ where man first landed on the moon and perhaps this also influenced the shape of the seats and bean bags with their unusual shape much like what the astronauts sat on their way to space.
 Such relatable interior touches to the outside world could be seen in other designs of homewares such as rugs.

 The similarities between patterns in clothing and rugs can closely be related, this really set the scene of what interests and cultures an individual had and followed.